mgutierrez09/kaissandra_webapp/README.md

 $flask db init

-$flask db migrate -m "<message>"
+$flask db migrate -m "message"

 $flask db upgrade

-Create new username and password by getting into the terminal with $flask shell, and the run:
+Create new username and password by getting into the terminal with $flask shell, and then run:

 > from app import db